-At the meeting, you are being asked to elect two directors to fill the newly created directorships on our Board of Directors pursuant to the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the 6% Convertible Exchangeable Preferred Stock (the "Preferred Stock").
-Lloyd Sems and Gregory T. Hradsky have been nominated by a holder of our Preferred Stock.
-Such other business will be transacted as may properly come before the meeting.
+Also at the annual meeting, the holders of our Preferred Stock may elect two directors to fill the newly created directorships on our Board of Directors that will be created pursuant to the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock if candidates are elected.
+Lloyd Sems and Gregory T. Hradsky have been nominated by a holder of our Preferred Stock for these directorships.
+The Board of Directors makes no recommendation with respect to this proposal.

+Such other business will be transacted as may properly come before the annual meeting and at any adjournments or postponements thereof.

-Whether you plan to attend the meeting or not, it is important that you cast your vote either in person or by proxy.
+We hope you will be able to attend the annual meeting.
+Whether you plan to attend the annual meeting or not, it is important that you cast your vote either in person or by proxy.
+You may vote over the Internet as well as by telephone or by mail.
 Therefore, when you have finished reading the proxy statement, you are urged to vote in accordance with the instructions set forth in this proxy statement.
-We encourage you to vote by proxy so that your shares will be represented and voted at the meeting, whether or not you can attend.
+We encourage you to vote by proxy so that your shares will be represented and voted at the annual meeting, whether or not you can attend.

-If you wish to attend the meeting in person, you will need to register with us in advance.
-You can register by contacting our investor relations office by no later than September 27, 2010, by telephone at (908) 517-7330, by mail at Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, by fax at (866) 271-3466, or by email to ir@cyclacel.com.
+If you wish to attend the annual meeting in person, you will need to register with us in advance.
+You can register by contacting our investor relations office by no later than May 17, 2011, by telephone at (908) 517-7330, by mail at Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, by fax at (866) 271-3466, or by e-mail to ir@cyclacel.com.

-Thank you for your ongoing support of Cyclacel Pharmaceuticals, Inc.
+Thank you for your ongoing support of Cyclacel Pharmaceuticals, Inc. We look forward seeing you at the annual meeting.